OISF/suricata/doc/userguide/file-extraction/md5.rst

          enabled: yes       # set to yes to enable
          log-dir: files     # directory to store the files
          force-magic: yes   # force logging magic on all stored files
-         force-md5: yes     # force logging of md5 checksums
+         force-hash: [md5]  # force logging of md5 checksums
          #waldo: file.waldo # waldo file to store the file_id across runs

 Optionally, for JSON output: